 PiC transfers are precisely placed, prior to capturing the measurements, on top of the implants or multi-unit abutments immediately after surgery or post healing as a step in the restorative phase.
 PIC transfers have a unique and customized pattern consisting of pre-measured marker dots.
 PIC dental system use photogrammetry technology to identify the vectors of each implant on an arch creating the most precise measurements which are interrelated.
 This allows for implant impressions to be captured among all implants digitally with up to 10 micron accuracy cross arch.

 PIC camera and Software uses unique logarithms capable of full arch measurements in less than 1 minute.
 Patient information including case notes, implant positions along with system, size, healing cap and tooth position are entered into the system before measurements are taken.
 Once the procedure begins a viewer window opens on the computer screen to assist the user in capturing the precision measurements.
 PIC dental system is built to detect and alert if a PIC transfer shifts or was incorrectly selected ensuring a confirmed scan at completion.

 The next step is the acquisition of the contours of the soft tissues and the adjacent teeth via conventional impression or an intraoral scanner.

 When taking a conventional impression to acquire the soft tissues, impression transfers are not needed, only healing caps (or Scan Bodies) must be visible over the gingiva in order to be correlated with the PiC file.
-If done on day of surgery then additional soft tissue impression will be necessary just after the suturing to detect changes occurring from healed tissue prior to delivering the final prostheses.
-Regardless of detection process, conventional impression or intraOral scanner, soft tissue is then superimposed with the PiC file to provide the world's most accurate and finest restoration.
+If done on the day of surgery then additional soft tissue impression will be necessary just after the suturing to detect changes occurring from healed tissue prior to delivering the final prostheses.
+Regardless of the detection process, conventional impression, or intraOral scanner, soft tissue is then superimposed with the PIC file to provide the world's most accurate and finest restoration.